 This plugin aims to ease the map exploration by combining all data sources that were used to construct the AIR.
 It allows the user to search for elements, find regulators and targets, predict key regulators of phenotypes, and analyze network topology features.
 This way, new hypotheses can be generated data-independently by using the AIR as an information resource.

-The plugin is divided into three individual parts: Exploration of interactions, prediction of key regulators, and visualization of network centrality features.
+The plugin is divided into four parts: Exploration of interactions, export of data, prediction of key regulators and visualization of network centrality features.

 Four different tabs contain all information on the selected element's properties and interactions (2).

 Regulations: List of all molecules that directly regulate the selected element, their molecule type, the interaction type, and PubMed references.
-Furthermore, the user can filter the regulators by their type, e.g. to show only microRNAs.
+Furthermore, the user can filter the regulators by their type, e.g. to show microRNAs only.

 Targets: List of all molecules that are directly regulated by the selected element, their molecule type, the interaction type, and PubMed references.